 - Due to stronger encrypting of owner name strings in Zen v14 or later, a 13.0 format file assigned a long owner name in Zen v14 can be read only in Zen v14 or later.
 This applies whether or not the file itself is encrypted.
-Files in 9.5 format do not have the stronger encrypting and are not affected. - Zen before version 10.10 does not support long owner names and cannot read files that have them. - A file can be rebuilt to a file format before 9.5 only after the owner name is removed.
+Likewise, only Zen v16 or later can read 16.0 format files.
+Files in 9.5 format do not have the stronger encrypting and are not affected. - Zen before version 10.10 does not support long owner names and cannot read files that use them. - A file can be rebuilt to a file format before 9.5 only after the owner name is removed.